Bira/octopus-carnival/_drafts/wir-mm-4e-death-knight.md

 to make a Solo as well, with a few modifications to the process.

 The detailed rules for adding HP and defenses from the template to a monster are a bit awkward.
-In practice, you're better oiff making an Elite or Solo monster from scratch with the traits from the templates you want.
+In practice, you're better off making an Elite or Solo monster from scratch with the traits from the templates you want.
 We get two example Death Knights here, both of which have MM and MV versions.